Daniel Oladejo

-Daniel Oladejo (born September 13, 1999) is a Canadian professional football wide receiver for the Montreal Alouettes of the Canadian Football League (CFL).
+Daniel Oladejo (born September 13, 1999) is a Canadian professional football wide receiver.

 University career

 Oladejo played U Sports football for the Ottawa Gee-Gees from 2017 to 2022.
 He did not play in 2020 due to the cancelled 2020 U Sports football season, but he played in 23 games where he had 63 receptions for 781 yards and six touchdowns.
+While at the University of Ottawa, Oladejo was named an OUA Second Team All Star (2022), uOttawa Most Outstanding Offensive Player (2022), uOttawa President's Award Winner (2020), and was a 2x USports Academic All Canadian (2020-21, 2021-22).

+After being invited to the 2023 CFL National Combine in Edmonton, Alberta, Oladejo had a highly successful performance.
+He put up 20 reps on the bench press, 1st amongst receivers, ran a 4.19 second short shuttle, 1st amongst receivers and 4th overall, and was a standout in practice sessions and one on ones.
+He was named one of CFL reporter Marshall Ferguson's three stars on Day Two of practices and was singled out as Coaches' Pick on Day Five.